hanabi/hanabi.github.io/Reference.md

 ### A Trash Flowchart

 There are a lot of different moves that involve cluing trash.
 [Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/flowcharts/cluing_trash_flowchart.png) for determining the difference between the different types of special moves that touch trash.
+(The flowchart contains some more advanced strategies for the sake of completion, but you can ignore those for now.
+The three most important moves to understand are the *Trash Chop Move*, the *Trash Bluff*, and the *Trash Pull*.)

 ### The Certain Discard Duplication Promise